You Won't Believe What Happened When We Helped Unload A Food Shipment!

 Why Safety Matters in Food Unloading

 But safety isn’t just about personal protection—it’s about the environment too.
-Make sure the area is clean and well-ventilated.
+Also, make sure the area is clean and well-ventilated.
 If you’re in a confined space, ensure there’s enough space to move around.
 And if you notice any signs of damage or spoilage during the unloading process, don’t hesitate to halt the operation.
 It’s better to err on the side of caution.

 The Role of Technology in Modern Unloading